Census Dots

 Multiracial

-Of the 1,265 places in Ohio, Centerville (Thurman) is the 1238th most populous.
+Centerville (Thurman) is ranked the 1256th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Centerville (Thurman) was ranked the 1238th most populous place in the 2020 Census.

 Centerville (Thurman)'s White Population